sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

 The first argument for `setformat!` is the data set which needs to be modified and the second argument is the name of variables, `=>` and a named function.
 In the above example, we assign `sqrt` function as a format for the column `:y`.

-> Note that `setformat!` doesn't check the validity of a format, so if a non-valid format is assigned to a variable, for instance assigning `sqrt` to a variable which contains negative values, some functionality of data set will be parallelised (like `show`ing the data set).
-In this cases, simply remove the non-valid format by using `removeformat!`.
+> Note that `setformat!` doesn't check the validity of a format, so if a invalid format is assigned to a variable, for instance assigning `sqrt` to a variable which contains negative values, some functionality of data set will be parallelised (like `show`ing the data set).
+In this cases, simply remove the invalid format by using `removeformat!`.

 Lets define a function as a new format for column `:z` in the above example,